monikase/AI_Ethics/Fairness_Implementation_Playbook/2_OIT.md

 ## Business Value of Organizational Fairness Integration

-Embedding fairness at the organizational level is not only ethical—it is a strategic necessity.
+Embedding fairness at the organizational level is not only ethical, it is a strategic necessity.

 - **Consistency & Trust**
   Unified fairness standards ensure consistent user experience across products and teams.